wonderfan/golang/Kubernetes/DevOPS/README.md

 ### Existing Solutions

 1. [kontinuous](https://github.com/AcalephStorage/kontinuous)

     - define the pipeline kind resource and specification;
     - use the job kind resource to do the work
     - various agents for the detail work
     - REST API with the clients for key/value from background.

+2. Ansible Integration

+    * the main point is to use ansible module to manage kubernetes's resources

+3. to-do-list